nachazo/Redux-translate-MODS-folder-to-english/README.md

 # Redux-translate-MODS-folder-to-english
 Script for translate to english MODS folder contents titles of Anomaly REDUX mod.

-REDUX is a addon pack for Anomaly, based on EFP 2.2, that brings a comprehesive [large list of popular addons](https://discord.com/channels/931572900488699935/931574457192050738) working together with sense and without headaches.
+REDUX is a mod or addon pack for Anomaly, based on EFP 2.2, that brings a comprehesive [large list of popular addons](https://discord.com/channels/931572900488699935/931574457192050738) working together with sense and without headaches.
 It's a stable, frequently updated and well done pack, very polished and spearhead of STALKER modding, with updates and lastest addons ready to use.
 Can be played in english language without any problem.

 It works with JSGME for being installed that gives the chance to select optional working addons to your taste.
-But as is russian made, the name of these addons that list JSGME are in russian, that could be a problem for non-russian talkers.
+But as is russian made, the name of the addons that list JSGME is in russian, and could be a problem for non-russian talkers.
 That was I try to fix with simple scripting.

 ### Redux-translate-MODS-folder-to-english.bat
 Translate the titles/names from russian to english.
 Executing it will transform all folder title names to english.
 Then, use JSGME for install.